 Handwriting for life

-Our children are growing up in an era where keyboarding skills are starting to dominate handwriting skills.
+Our children are growing up in an era where keyboard skills are dominating handwriting skills.
 It has even been suggested that handwriting skills are no longer essential now that electronic devices which enable us to communicate in written form are freely available.
 However, handwriting skills play an important role in a child’s development and failure to actively develop those skills will have consequences far beyond an inability to write by hand.

 Handwriting skills began when your child first picks up a crayon and begins to scribble.
 Handwriting helps to develop fine motor skills essential for a myriad of tasks including writing, drawing, doing up a button, tying shoelaces, peeling vegetables, tying a fishing fly – anything that requires finger dexterity.